 Word sense postediting

-With Dictionary Express, word senses of headword are suggested automatically based on collocations.
+With Dictionary Express, word senses of a headword are suggested automatically based on collocations.
 The editors name the senses, and validate or reassign the collocations to the correct senses.
 The sense names can be included in the entries as sense flags or labels (also called a disambiguating gloss).

 Image on the right: Word sense postediting interface.
 Automatically suggested word senses of the English word bat.
 Normally, a higher number of collocations is presented to the editor for each sense.
 This is only an example.